andrewcooke/choochoo/docs/impulse.md

 How do we include this?
 We need to measure *Fatigue*.

 Well, we could add up the amount of training they do....
 Wait, though.
 Isn't that we just said we were going to do for Fitness?
-OK, so what's the difference?
+What's the difference?
 If both Fitness and Fatigue increase when we train then what makes them different?

 The difference is that Fatigue is quicker to build and quicker to fall away.
 That's easy to include in the model - we'll scale it by some